SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 - schizophrenia

 premotor cortex - is associated, a bit behind prefrontal, in front of the motor strip. = **more complex types of movements**
-- fewr betz cells than the primary motor cortex, slight granular layer called layer IV
+- ==fewr betz cells than the primary motor cortex, slight granular layer called layer IV==
 - projects locally + distally into thalamus + SC
 - reaching. + grasping - diff functions from diff zones
 - if you stimulate the motor strip of near that area you can make ur hands do smth